jamesweakley/snowflake-rbgm/README.md

 * **Schemas**: Matches the schemas to apply the rule to (uses the [Snowflake LIKE format](https://docs.snowflake.net/manuals/sql-reference/functions/like.html))
 * **Tables**: Matches the tables to apply the rule to (uses the [Snowflake LIKE format](https://docs.snowflake.net/manuals/sql-reference/functions/like.html)).
 Leave empty to not apply to any tables.
 * **Views**: Matches the views to apply the rule to (uses the [Snowflake LIKE format](https://docs.snowflake.net/manuals/sql-reference/functions/like.html))Leave empty to not apply to any views.
+* **FutureTables**: Set to true to apply these privileges to the specified roles all future tables in databases and schemas currently matching the pattern
+* **FutureViews**: Set to true to apply these privileges to the specified roles all future views in databases and schemas currently matching the pattern
 * **Privileges**: The [schemaObjectPrivileges](https://docs.snowflake.net/manuals/sql-reference/sql/grant-privilege.html) to grant.
 (Must be possible or it is ignored, e.g. UPDATE applied to a view)